usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

 `xp3.sh` and `xp3.bat` represent attempts at this.
 Each of them (on its execution platform) enables a user to run, without further configuration, the [Morgana XProcIIIse](https://www.xml-project.com/morganaxproc-iiise.html) processor on any XProc 3.0 pipeline, assuming the appropriate platform for each (`bash` in the case of the shell script, Windows batch command syntax for the `bat` file).
 Other platforms supporting Java (and hence Morgana with its libraries) could be provided with similar scripts.

 Such a script itself must be &ldquo;vanilla&rdquo; and generic: it simply invokes the processor with the designated pipeline, and stands back.
 The logic of operations is entirely encapsulated in the XProc pipeline designated.
 XProc 3.0 is both scalable and flexible enough to open a wide range of possibilities for data processing, both XML-based and using other formats such as JSON and plain text.
-It is the intent of this project not to explore and map this space &mdash; which is vast &mdash; but to show off enough XProc and related logic (XSLT, XSpec) to show how this exploration can be done.
+It is the intent of this project not to explore and map this space â€“ which is vast â€“ but to show off enough XProc and related logic (XSLT, XSpec) to show how this exploration can be done.

 As simple examples, these scripts show only one way of running XProc.
 Keep in mind that even simple scripts can be used in more than one way.